Who we are

 Our WorkAs the leading inter-governmental organization promoting since 1951 humane and orderly migration, IOM plays a key role to support the achievement of the 2030 Agenda through different areas of intervention that connect both humanitarian assistance and sustainable development.

 Malaria continues to be a global public health concern that disrupts development goal progress for many countries despite significant progress in reducing malaria cases and deaths around the world.
 Human mobility and migration pose as major challenges in malaria elimination and control.
 In today’s globalized world, an unprecedented number of people are on the move through multi-directional, seasonal or circular pathways within and across borders.
 Various factors include better opportunities, rapid urbanization, proliferation of mega-cities, and forced displacement due to armed conflict or climate change-included natural disasters, among others.
-Current reports indicate that there are 232 million international and 740 million internal migrants, and fifty per cent (50%) of them are women in the reproductive age group.
+Current reports indicate that there are 281 million international and 740 million internal migrants, and around half of them are women in the reproductive age group.

 People movement from areas of high transmission can result in imported cases and potential re-introduction of malaria into low-transmission or malaria-free zones.
 Migrants, mobile, cross-border and the internally displaced populations (IDPs) are key vulnerable groups who may be affected by malaria largely because they lack or have limited access to gender-sensitive and culturally-aware malaria prevention, treatment and continuum of healthcare support at points of origin, travel and transit, at destination and upon returning home.